trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary:

-Things really start coming together know, and change is happening, upwards progress, the tone of the book, changing.
-Solutions, to improve the bottlenecks turn up left and right and people feel that, they become motivated and have ideas of their own!
+Things  start coming together know, and change is happening, upwards progress, the tone of the book, changing.
+Solutions, to improve the bottlenecks turn up left and right and people feel that, they become motivated and have ideas of their!

 ## Chapter 24